EmbeddedOS/embeddedos.github.io/_posts/2025-04-27-driver-with-hardware.md

 ## 3. Hardware interaction

-Assume that the kernel identifed its devices, now, how can the kernel communicate with them?
+Assume that the kernel identified its devices, now, how can the kernel communicate with them?

 ### 3.1.
 Memory-mapped I/O